V-Sekai/manuals/decisions/20220118-convert-gltf-to-a-scene.md

-# Convert gltf to a scene with AudioStreamPlayer3D, convert AudiostreamPlayer3D to gltf and expose usability.
+# Accepted: Convert gltf to a scene with AudioStreamPlayer3D, convert AudiostreamPlayer3D to gltf and expose usability.

 - Status: accepted <!-- draft | rejected | accepted | deprecated | superseded by -->
 - Deciders: V-Sekai,fire,lyuma,